AlexCalderwood/identification-of-ideotypes/README.md

 # Identification-of-ideotypes

 Supporting code associated with *"Bayesian optimisation over trait-relationship space for the quantitative identification of crop ideotypes in Brassica"*, with example input/output data.
-Scripts are provided to document the modelling carried out.
+The purpose of the repo is to document the data processing & modelling carried out.

 ### data preprocessing
 - **impute_data.R**: impute values for missing datapoints.

-	- *input*: `/data/final_data_normed_cleaned.rds` - normalised data for all accessions.
+	- *input*: `/data/final_data_normed_cleaned.rds` - data table of normalised data for all accessions.
 Transformations which have been already applied to normalise the data are shown in supplemental table 2.
 	- *output*: `/data/final_data_normed_cleaned_imputed.rds` - missing values in input have been imputed using the **`mice_3.11.0`** R package.

 ### identification of trait relationship structure
-- **id_trait_structure.R**: Identification of trait-trait relationship structure directed acyclic graph (DAG). supporting script files: id_trait_structure_functions.R
+- **id_trait_structure.R**: Identification of trait-trait relationship structure directed acyclic graph (DAG).
+Uses **`bnlearn_4.5`** R package to search DAG structure space to find linear regression model structures (Gaussian Bayesian Networks) which best explain the data according to the BIC criterion.
+A separate model is estimated for each of 5-fold data splits, and an average consensus model computed from these.

-	input: final_data_normed_cleaned_imputed.rds
-	output:
-		trait_structure_output/data/
+	- *supporting script files*: `id_trait_structure_functions.R`
+	- *input*:
+		- `/data/final_data_normed_cleaned_imputed.rds` - data table of phenotype data used for model fitting.
+		- `/data/final_traits_blacklist.txt` - specifies a hierarchy of traits such that traits on lower lines cannot be parents of traits on higher lines.
+		- `/data/final_traits_whitelist.txt` - trait-trait links which must be included in any considered model.
+	- *output*:
+		`trait_structure_output/data/`
+		- `bnlearn_data.rds` : filtered phenotype data for spring ecotype varieties only.
+Which was used to learn spring OSR model structures.
-			bnlearn_data.rds : data for spring ecotype accessions only.
-Used for learning model structures bnlearn_results.rds : includes identified model structure for each of the k-fold models identified by bnlearn. trait_structure_output/graphs/
+		- `bnlearn_results.rds` : list of results relating model structures inferred for spring OSR.
+Includes identified model structure for each of the k-fold models identified by bnlearn.
+			- `results$str.df.list[[i]]` - dataframe of edges and edge consistency found during bootstrap in ith fold.
+6th element is average over all 5 folds, by weighted sum of edge weights in each, where weight is proportional to BIC score.
+			- `results$avg.dag.list[[i]]` - averaged network from bootstrapping in ith fold.
+6th element is average over all 5 folds, by weighted sum of edge weights in each, where weight is proportional to BIC score.
+			- `results$scores[[i]]` - BIC scores calculated for each of the averaged networks
+			- `results$model.strings[[i]]` - averaged DAG model structure in string format, for use in building Stan model structure.
+			- `results$xval.df` - dataframe of predicted phenotype values for witheld data using ith averaged network model.

+		`trait_structure_output/graphs/`
-			trait.value_vs_predictions.pdf : plots of predicted values vs observed values for withheld data for each of the k-fold models. k-fold_DAGs.pdf : DAGs showing each of the k-fold models identified. avg_DAG_strength.pdf : consensus DAG identified based on connections seen frequently & strongly in the k-fold identified structures.
+		- `trait.value_vs_predictions.pdf` : plots of predicted values vs observed values for withheld data for each of the k-fold models (plot of `results$xval.df`).
+		- `k-fold_DAGs.pdf` : DAGs showing each of the k-fold `results$avg.dag.list` models identified.
+		- `avg_DAG_strength.pdf` : consensus DAG identified from `results$avg.dag.list` based on connections seen frequently & strongly in the k-fold identified structures. (this DAG corresponds to the 6th element of `results$avg.dag.list`).

 ### Predicting the yield consequence of modifying traits